"Did You Know..."

 Abraham Lincoln issues the Emancipation Proclamation to free the slaves in

 the Confederate States.
-Slavery is ended in the United States.
+Slavery is now over in the

 United Nations.
 The declaration of the